-In order to assure the academic quality and safety standards of international education for students, Azusa Pacific University has established a systematic policy of assessment every two-five years.
-The evaluation team may consist of APU faculty and administrators, representatives from another accredited university or college, or the Student Academic Programs Council of the Council for Christian Colleges and Universitiess.
-The Center for Intercultural Programs maintains documentation of APU's initial and subsequent assessment of international programs, consortium agreements, and student debriefing forms.
+In order to ensure the academic quality and safety standards of international education, Azusa Pacific University has established a systematic policy of assessment every two-five years.
+The evaluation team may consist of APU faculty and administrators, representatives from another accredited university or college, or the Student Academic Programs Council of the CCCU.
+The International Center maintains documentation of APU's initial and subsequent assessment of international programs, consortium agreements, and student debriefing forms.